 Nets fall to Bucks despite Cam Thomas' 45 points

-At shootaround Monday, Cam Thomas looked forward to measuring himself against Bucks guard Damian Lillard.
-It was less personal, more measuring stick.
+At shootaround Monday, Cam Thomas looked forward to testing himself against Bucks guard Damian Lillard.
+It was less personal, more measuring stick for Thomas who entered the game 12th in the NBA in scoring

-Little did the Nets guard know he’d measure himself against Giannis Antetokounmpo, too.
+Little did the Nets guard know he’d also measure himself against Giannis Antetokounmpo.
 The two traded baskets late in the fourth quarter.
-One elite closer to a young scorer making a bigger name.
+The young scorer challenging the elite closer nearly shot for shot.

-Antetokounmpo, however, had the final say as the Nets lost 129-125 at Barclays Center.
-He had two blocks in the final 30 seconds, with his first stopping a game-tying layup by Dorian Finney-Smith.
+Antetokounmpo, however, had the final say as the Nets lost, 129-125, at Barclays Center.
+He had two blocks in the final 30 seconds, with his first stopping a tying layup by Dorian Finney-Smith.

 Finney-Smith caught an outlet pass from Ben Simmons and tried to pump fake past Antetokounmpo and Khris Middleton.
 But Antetokounmpo stayed disciplined and rose for the block and the rebound.

-On the Nets (3-4)’ next possession after a pair of free throws by Lillard, Thomas drove to the basket and was met by Antetokounmpo, who blocked the shot.
-Both stands came after Antetokoumpo put the Bucks (4-2) up 125-123 on a layup with 1:11 remaining.
+On the Nets’ next possession, Thomas drove to the basket and was met by Antetokounmpo, who blocked the shot.
+Both blocks came after Antetokoumpo put the Bucks (4-2) up 125-123 on a layup with 1:11 remaining.

 “You definitely give him credit on both ends of the floor.
-His shotmaking at the end of the game and give them credit making shots,” Nets coach Jacque Vaughn said.
-“But then also (him) being at the rim on Cam’s layup, on Doe’s layup.
+His shotmaking at the end of the game.
+Give them credit making shots,” Nets coach Jacque Vaughn said.
+“But then also [him] being at the rim on Cam’s layup, on Doe’s layup.
 If we can get shots at the rim at the end of the game?
 Pretty good.”

-Thomas’ 45 points added to his torrid scoring start to the season.
-It wasn’t just a season-high but his fifth career game with at least 40 points and fourth with at least 30 this season.
+Thomas’ 45 points, two shy of his career high, continued his torrid scoring this season.
+It wasn’t just a season high in scoring, but his fifth career game with at least 40 points.
+It was also his fourth game this season with at least 30 points.

+He also made six three-pointers and had 15 fourth-quarter points.
+Thomas started a 12-0 Nets run in the fourth with a three-point play and ended it with a putback.

 “Those are moments you train for growing up, you want to take those last shots in the NBA,” Thomas said.
 “Everybody dreams of it.
 So I’m just glad that our players and obviously our coaches have trust in me to take that shot.”